Oil Falls on Dollar, Oversupply

 Continue Reading Below

-Two of the last three sessions have brought some of oil's worst daily losses in months.
-The market is down 6.3% in that span, cutting more than half the gains that had come from a nearly two-week rally.
+The second half of this week brought some of oil's worst daily losses in months.
+The market dropped 6% in just three sessions, undermining what some had hoped was a long-coming turnaround.

-Bearish traders are quickly returning to the market, brokers said, re-establishing a downward trend that took oil into a bear market this spring instead of the steady rally toward $60 a barrel that many expected.
-Most of the issues this week are the same as they have been for months--the ineffectiveness of major output cuts by the world's biggest exporters and rising U.S. production--- with a strong dollar now hurting, too.
+Instead, bearish traders are returning quickly, brokers said, re-establishing a downward trend that took oil into a bear market this spring when many had predicted a steady rally toward $60 a barrel.
+Most of the issues this week are the same as they have been for months -- the ineffectiveness of major output cuts by the world's biggest exporters and rising U.S. production--- with a strong dollar now hurting, too.

 "It all adds up to sell, sell, sell.
 It's a long list of bearish" factors, said Donald Morton, senior vice president at Herbert J. Sims & Co., who runs an energy-trading desk.